youlez/INSOR/wp-content/plugins/booking/readme.txt

 - [Manage bookings](https://wpbookingcalendar.com/features/#manage-bookings) - perform various actions such as CSV export, adding notes, editing, duplicating, changing resources, and much more...

 = Booking Calendar Business Small (or higher versions) =
-- [Online Payments](https://wpbookingcalendar.com/features/#payments) - accept online payments for your bookings, with support for various payment gateways like **Stripe, PayPal, Authorize.Net**, and more.
+- [Online Payments](https://wpbookingcalendar.com/features/#payments) - accept online payments for your bookings, with support for various payment gateways like **Stripe, PayPal, Authorize.Net, Redsys**, and more.
 - [Changeover Days](https://wpbookingcalendar.com/features/#change-over-days) - enable **split bookings** marked by vertical or diagonal lines, allowing visitors to check out and check in on the same date.
 - [Range days selection](https://wpbookingcalendar.com/features/#range-days-selection) - easily enable week(s) or any specific number of days selection with 1 or 2 mouse clicks, and configure minimum and maximum number of days, as well as specific start weekdays for selections.
 - [Auto Approval / Cancellation](https://wpbookingcalendar.com/features/#auto-cancellation) - set up automatic cancellation of unpaid pending bookings after a specific time, or enable auto-approval for incoming bookings.